The Ecology & Evolutionary Biology Program at Texas A&M University presents

 8:00 pm: End of event

 This year we are especially proud and honored to present our keynote speakers, Drs.
 Peter and Rosemary Grant of Princeton University.
 The Grants need little introduction; their decades long study of the evolution of beak morphologies in Darwin’s Finches have filled the pages of textbooks, spawned hundreds of scientific papers, and formed the theme of books on evolution.
-For a full biography of the Grants, see here.
 The Grants will present their talk titled “40 Years of Evolution: Darwin’s finches on Daphne Major Island.”

-Peter and Rosemary Grant are biologists, a team in life and at work.
+Rosemary anD Peter Grant are biologists, a team in life and at work.
 Originally from Britain, they have, over their long and productive career, held positions at Yale, McGill (Canada), University of Michigan, and Princeton.
 They are currently professors emeritus at Princeton University.